mewrino/wordle-mini-project/README.md

 * As long as the user does not get all four correct, they keep getting asked for their guess.
 * After the user finally gets all of them correct (yes - all four), they are congratulated and then told how many tries it took them.

 Starter code has been provided for you.
 You are free to use it, or solve the problem in a different way.
+In the starter code, you can complete the program by writing three procedures
+* `std::vector<int> createSecret()` - This procedure takes no parameters, and returns the secret code, which is a vector of ints.
+You can give this procedure a parameter when doing the extension problem.
+* `std::vector<std::string> getHint(std::vector<int> secret, std::vector<int> guess)` - This procedure takes in the secret code and the user guess, and returns the hint which is a vector of `std::string`.
+The list is filled with either `"O"` or `"X"`.
+* `bool winGame(std::vector<int> secret, std::vector<int> guess)` - This procedure takes in the secret code and the user guess and returns `true` if they match, and `false` otherwise.
+Alternatively, you could also change the procedure to take in the hint as a single parameter, and determine whether you win based off of the hint instead.

 ## Extensions
 * Limit users to only 10 attempts to get the "Secret Code"